8 Halal Gold ETFs – Physical Gold-Backed Funds (June 2026)

 Are gold ETFs halal?

-Gold ETFs backed by physical gold are generally considered halal by most scholars.
-The ETF represents ownership of actual gold stored in vaults, which is permissible under Islamic law.
-However, synthetic gold ETFs or those using derivatives are not compliant.
+Gold ETFs backed by physical gold are generally considered halal by many scholars.
+The ETF represents ownership exposure to actual gold stored in vaults.
+Synthetic gold ETFs or funds using derivatives are not treated the same way.

 What is the best halal gold ETF?

-GLD (SPDR Gold Shares) is the largest and most liquid gold ETF with $55B+ in assets.
-IAU (iShares Gold Trust) offers a lower expense ratio at 0.25%.
-SGOL stores gold in Switzerland for those preferring non-US storage.
+GLD is the largest and most liquid physical gold ETF.
+IAU has a lower expense ratio, while SGOL stores gold in Switzerland for investors who prefer non-US storage.
+The right choice depends on fees, liquidity, custody, and broker access.

 Do I need to pay Zakat on gold ETFs?

-Yes, gold ETFs are subject to Zakat like physical gold.
-If your holdings exceed the nisab threshold (85 grams of gold equivalent) for one lunar year, you must pay 2.5% Zakat on the market value.
+Gold ETFs can be subject to Zakat like physical gold.
+If your holdings exceed the nisab threshold for one lunar year, review the market value and your preferred scholar or Zakat calculator before paying.